 - Build your resume (gain leadership skills your employer is looking for)

-No. Although there may be other LDR 101 course, The Emerging Leaders retreat based program, with three program levels, is unique to Paradise Valley Community Collge.
-You are encouraged to select the leadership program that best fits your needs and schedule.
+No. Although there may be other LDR courses, The Emerging Leaders retreat based program, with three program levels, is unique to Paradise Valley Community College.
+You are encouraged to select the leadership program that best fits your needs and schedule!

 Emerging Leaders uses the Social Change Model.
 This model emphasizes the application of Seven Leadership Values through group activities, experiential education, and service learning opportunities.
 The program emphasizes non-hierarchical leadership and explores individual's potential to create positive change.

 Leadership for Social Change involves becoming aware of the needs in the local community.
 The Emerging Leaders Program requires the completion of 8 hours of community service, which can be performed in groups at any number of approved community organizations.

 For More Information, contact Student Life, KSC 1303 787-7240